dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/comment2.md

 (not sure how this would affect things internally), or introduce a new way of expressing such a type, e.g. `aint` (array int).

-Then `const[aint]` could be used to denote the type parameter can be used to size an array.
+Then `const[aint]` could be used to denote the type parameter that can be used to size an array.
 Alternatively (or in addition to), we could have a lone `const` be the shorthand constraint for `const[aint]`.

 ## Types with underlying `const` types